disdi/bare-minimum/_posts/2020-04-01-Berlin-zeig-mir-dein-Gesicht.md

 ![sample post]({{site.baseurl}}/images/jews.jpg)

-    We reached a square overseeing gargentuan gate, sourrounded by greenery and sourrounded by grass fences, I surveryed and loitered around, not sure what to expect, then stumbled across low-high cemented grey benches.
+    We reached a square overseeing gargentuan gate, surrounded by green grass and fences,
+	I surveryed and loitered around,
+	then stumbled on low-high cemented grey benches.

 	As I walked through those narrow lanes, admist memories of humanity's greatest crimes,